 The main implantable part is the generator, sometimes called a stimulator.
-The generator is computer controlled and battery powered.
+The generator is computercontrolled and battery-powered.
 It sends signals through the electrodes of the lead to the brain through the left vagus nerve in the neck.

-The generators have many settings.
+The generator has many settings.
 Your doctor will choose the settings for your generator.
-He or she can change the periodic stimulation at any time with the programming system.
-Most of the time, changing the VNS Therapy System settings is a painless procedure, takes only a few minutes, and can be done in your doctor's office.
+The stimulation settings can be changed at any time with the programming system.
+Most of the time, this is a painless procedure that takes only a few minutes and can be done in your doctor's office.